ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 | ``   * $ grep -v "INFO:" sos_logs/sos.log``
 | ``   * Look under "sos_logs" for error files (e.g. sos_logs/systemd-plugin-errors.txt).``

--  Run "simple.sh": An upstream port of the travis tests to bash.
+-  Run "simple.sh": An upstream port of the Travis tests to bash.
    Generating various type of sosreport collections (which is part of the autopkgtest (d/test/simple.sh)) now.